linl33/bohemia/guide/guide.md

 - You'll be prompted with lots of questions.
 Press 'Enter'/'y' to each until you get to the question about the parent directory for "ODK Aggregate"
 - For parent directory, write `~/ODK`
 - The next question is about database.
 Select 1 (MySQL)
 - Press 'Enter' for the next few items.
-Confirm that you do not have an SSL certificate
+Confirm that you do not have an SSL certificate (1, the default)
 - When asked about Port Configuration and internet-visible IP address, type "Y"
 - Keep Connector Port as 8080
-- For "Internet-visible IP address or DNS name", type: `ec2-3-130-255-155.us-east-2.compute.amazonaws.com` (per guide, `data-management.local`, but doesn't work)
+- For "Internet-visible IP address or DNS name", type: `papu.us` (previously `ec2-3-130-255-155.us-east-2.compute.amazonaws.com`) (per guide, `data-management.local`, but doesn't work)
 - Skip through the Tomcat, MySQL, Apache, Java stuff (already done)
-- When prompted to "stop and restart your Apache webserver", run `sudo service tomcat8 restart` in a different terminal tab (might require ssh'ing into the server again)
+- When prompted to "stop and restart your Apache webserver", run `sudo service tomcat8 restart` in a different terminal tab (will require ssh'ing into the server again)
 - For the database server settings section, type the defaults (port `3306` for the database port number and `127.0.0.1` for the server hostname)
 - For database username: set to `data`
   - Same with database password